yoseflaw/KArgo/README.md

 # `KArgo` - Knowledge Acquistion from Special Cargo Text

-`KArgo` is the automatic labeling implementation from my Master's Thesis:
+`KArgo` is the automatic labeling implementation for my Master's Thesis:

 **Automatic Knowledge Acquisition for the Special Cargo Services Domain with Unsupervised Entity and Relation Extraction**